yasith/yasithv.github.com/README.md

 This is where you can set up an Atom-Feed for your page.
 I will provide a more detailed explaination in one of the next iterations.

 ## index.md
 This is were the content for your index page goes.
-The generation of an overview of the blog posts is independant of this, though.
+The generation of an overview of the blog posts is independent of this, though.

 ## Rest of the Folder Structure & Included Software
 [HTML5 Boilerplate][boilerplate] and [320 and up][320andup] are responsible for the rest of the folder structure.
 It's pretty much the basic folder structure of every website that you will find around the interwebz.